brikis98/yevgeniy-brikman-homepage/_posts/2023-01-18-good-strategy-bad-strategy.md

 An important read for any leader.
 I thought I knew what strategy was before reading this book, but I was wrong.
 It's embarrassing to say it, but I realized that, before this book, I had never properly defined a strategy as a 1st class concept: I had defined missions, visions, objectives, goals, projects, milestones, tasks, designs, processes, and much else, but none of these are the same as a strategy.

 That insight alone makes this book worth reading.
-The book has some drawbacks‚Äîit's way longer than it needs to be, it goes off on weird tangents at times, the author can be a bit arrogant‚Äîbut at the end of the day, it does a wonderful job of making you aware of what strategy is, what strategy isn't, why it's important, and how to define it.
+The book has some drawbacks—it's way longer than it needs to be, it goes off on weird tangents at times, the author can be a bit arrogant—but at the end of the day, it does a wonderful job of making you aware of what strategy is, what strategy isn't, why it's important, and how to define it.

 Here are some of my key takeaways: